Chicken Piccata

-This chicken piccata recipe is traditionally made with veal, but in real life, who serves veal very often at home?
+Veal piccata is more traditional, but in real life, who serves veal very often at home?
 We certainly don’t.
-We make this chicken piccata variation all the time, and truthfully, the buttery lemon sauce and zing of the capers is just as delicious with chicken.
+We make this chicken piccata variation all the time, and truthfully, the buttery lemon sauce and zing of the capers is just as delicious with chicken.–Bob and Melinda Blanchard

 What does “piccata” mean in Italian?